Flank Pain

 Other disorders that cause pain in the flank include sudden blockage of blood flow to a kidney or the intestine, ruptured and occasionally unruptured abdominal aortic aneurysms, problems with the spine or spinal nerves, musculoskeletal injuries, and tumors that involve the back of the abdomen (retroperitoneum).

-Evaluation and Treatment of Flank Pain
+Evaluation of Flank Pain

 After noting symptoms, the doctor examines the person and usually does a urinalysis to check for red blood cells or excess white blood cells.
 White blood cells in the urine suggest an infection.
 If an infection is suspected, a urine culture is usually done.
 A person with very severe, cramping pain and blood in the urine is very likely to have a kidney stone.
-A person with milder, steady pain, tenderness when the doctor taps over one kidney, fever, and excess white blood cells in the urine is likely to have a kidney infection.
+A person with milder, steady pain, tenderness when the doctor taps over 1 kidney, fever, and excess white blood cells in the urine is likely to have a kidney infection.

 If a kidney stone is suspected, the doctor often does computed tomography (CT) or ultrasonography to determine whether a stone is the cause, the size and location of the stone, and whether it significantly blocks urine flow.
 An intravenous contrast agent is not used for the CT scan.
 If the doctor is not sure of the cause of pain, often CT that uses an intravenous contrast agent or another imaging test is done.